 You may be cared for in a High Dependency Unit (HDU) before going back to the ward.
 You might be able to start drinking fluids the evening after your operation and gradually start eating solid food.
-You should be able to go home once your eating and drinking has improved and your jaundice is getting better.
+You should be able to go home once you’re eating and drinking has improved, and your jaundice is getting better.

 The information provided in this site, or through links to other websites, is not a substitute for medical or professional care and should not be relied upon as such.
 Read our disclaimer.

 Sources and references for this information product will be supplied on request.
 Please contact us quoting the Information Product number below:

 Information Product No. PCA0013v1 | Published: 15/10/2019 | Last Updated: 16/10/2019 | Next Review Due: 15/10/2022